qrlik/Aura/learning_notes.md

 ## lesson 62.
 Ghost Globe
 UKismetMathLibrary::FInterpTo\
 *Note*: if child bp created with disabled tick event in parent, then you enable it in parent, need to recreate this node at child\

+## lesson 63.
+Properly Clamping Attributes
+UAttributeSet::PreAttributeBaseChange - NewValue affects **only** BaseValue and call only for instanse and periodic cases\
+UAttributeSet::PreAttributeChange - New Value affects **only** CurrentValue and call in all cases\